-The prospective income estimate must not be changed due to missed work or irregular spikes in work hours.
+The FEP must not adjust the prospective income estimate due to missed work or an irregular increase in work hours.
 A W-2 Group must be prospectively ineligible for two consecutive months before the case closes.

-The W-2 Group's income only affects eligibility and does not affect the amount of the W-2 payment.
-The payment amount is a flat grant determined solely by the employment position in which the adult is participating.
+The W-2 Group's income affects eligibility only and does not affect the amount of the W-2 payment.
+The payment amount is determined solely by the employment position in which the adult is participating.

-3.2.4 Income Availability
+3.2.3 Income Availability

-Only income that is actually available for use may be counted.
-Income is available when the individual has a legal interest in it and has the legal ability to make it available for support and maintenance.
-Income is considered unavailable when the individual can reasonably document that it cannot be accessed for 31 or more days.
-Unavailability is usually documented by a letter from an agency or the source stating when the person will receive the income.
+The FEP may only count income that is actually available for use by the applicant or participant.

+Income is available when: the individual has a legal interest in it and has the legal ability to make it available for support and maintenance.

+Income is considered unavailable when: the individual can reasonably document that it cannot be accessed for 31 or more days.

+Unavailability may be documented through various methods including a letter from the source stating when the person will receive the income.
 Income is counted beginning in the first month it is received and thereafter.
-Until the amount and the payment date are known, the income must not be counted.
+Income must not be counted until the amount and the payment date are known.